pypeit/PypeIt/doc/object_finding.rst

 In some cases, the code may not find the object that you're after, or may find several spurious objects.
-To add/remove/modify object traces interactively, you can add the following lines to your input pypeit file:
+To add/remove/modify object traces interactively, there is an interactive GUI utility.

-[scienceimage]
-  interactive_objfind = True
+pypeit_find_objects Science/spec2d.fits

 and this will launch an interactive GUI that will allow you to perform several simple operations on the object tracing.
-However, we strongly recommend that run this interactive tool outside of your reduction.
-The tool will produce some script that you can insert into your .pypeit file, and this will allow for a reproducible data reduction.
+The tool will produce a few lines of text that you can insert into your .pypeit file, and this will allow for a reproducible data reduction.

 Using this tool, you will be able to delete spurious traces, add new object traces, and manually set the FWHM of the object profile.
 To view a complete list of